-Receivables - The Ballet records accounts receivable net of allowances for doubtful accounts when necessary.
-The allowances are determined based on a review of the estimated collectability of the specific accounts, plus a general provision based on historical loss experience and existing economic conditions.
-Uncollectible amounts are charged off against the allowance for doubtful accounts once management determines an account, or a portion thereof, to be uncollectible.
-Based on management's evaluation of the collectability of accounts receivable, the allowance for doubtful accounts was \$99,365 and \$-0- as of June 30, 2023 and 2022.
-Bad debt expense related to accounts receivable was \$119,331 and \$77,672 for the years ended June 30, 2023 and 2022, respectively.
+Receivables - The Ballet records accounts receivable net of allowances for credit losses when necessary.
+Management determines the allowance for credit losses by identifying them, by using historical experience applied to an aging of accounts and by examining current and future economic conditions which may impact collectability.
+Uncollectible amounts are charged off against the allowance for credit losses once management determines an account, or a portion thereof, to be uncollectible.
+Based on management's evaluation of the collectability of accounts receivable, the allowance for credit losses was immaterial as of June 30, 2024 and \$99,365 as of June 30, 2023.
+Bad debt expense related to accounts receivable was \$497 and \$119,331 for the years ended June 30, 2024 and 2023, respectively.

 Pledges receivable represent unconditional promises to give from donors to contribute monies to the Ballet.
 Unconditional promises to give from donors are recorded when the promise is made.
 Unconditional promises to give from donors where payments are due within the next year are reflected as current pledges receivable and are recorded at their net realizable amount.
 Unconditional promises to give from donors where payments are due in the subsequent years are reflected as long-term pledges receivable and are reflected at the present value of their net realizable amounts, using risk-adjusted discount rates.
 The amortization of the discount on long-term pledges receivable is recorded as contributions in the statements of activities and changes in net assets.
 The need for an allowance is determined based on a review of the estimated collectability of specific accounts, plus a general provision based on historical loss experience and existing economic conditions.
 Uncollectible amounts are charged off against the allowance for doubtful accounts once management determines an account, or a portion thereof, to be uncollectible.
-As of June 30, 2023 and 2022, management deemed all receivables to be collectible and, as such, no allowance for doubtful accounts has been included in these financial statements.
-There was no bad debt expense (recovery) related to pledges receivable for the years ended June 30, 2023 and 2022.
+As of June 30, 2024 and 2023, management deemed all receivables to be collectible and, as such, no allowance for doubtful accounts has been included in these financial statements.
+There was no bad debt expense (recovery) related to pledges receivable for the years ended June 30, 2024 and 2023.

 Grants receivable represents amounts due to the Ballet for costs incurred under reimbursable grants, whether billed or unbilled.
-Grants receivable was \$100,000 and \$2,500 at June 30, 2023 and 2022, respectively.
+Grants receivable was \$-0- and \$100,000 at June 30, 2024 and 2023, respectively.
 The need for an allowance is determined based on a review of the estimated collectability of specific accounts, plus a general provision based on historical loss experience and existing economic conditions.
 Uncollectible amounts are charged off against the allowance for doubtful accounts once management determines an account, or a portion thereof, to be uncollectible.
-As of June 30, 2023 and 2022, management has deemed all grants receivable to be collectible and, as such, no allowance for doubtful accounts has been included in these financial statements.
+As of June 30, 2024 and 2023, management has deemed all grants receivable to be collectible and, as such, no allowance for doubtful accounts has been included in these financial statements.